Ecwid (by Lightspeed) Review 2023: Solid Ecommerce Software?

 So, you want to sell products online, but don't know how to get started?
 Do you already have a website?
-If so, selling your products onto it is a cinch.
-If you don't have a website, no worries!
-All you'll need to start selling digitally is an online store.
-Ecwid makes it easy for both kinds of users to get started!
+If so, adding your products to it is a cinch.
+If you don't have a website, no worries: All you'll need to start selling digitally is an online store.
+Whatever your situation is, Ecwid makes it easy to get started with ecommerce.

 This is readily apparent in Ecwid's pricing structure since it's one of the few platforms to offer a completely free version of its service.
 In this review, we'll look at which tools Ecwid makes available.